DvoracekMartin/InsuranceRecords/README.md

 **Instructions:**

-Before the first start of the application, open **Package Manager Console** and update the database by typing: "update-database".
+Before the first start of the application, open **Package Manager Console** and update the database by typing:
+"update-database"
 Two roles (User and Administrator) and one Administrator account will be created upon this initialization.

 **Login for Administrator:**